 The groups identified many possible objectives for the roadmaps and worked on filling in details including benefits for voters, opportunities for the elections process, design challenges and risks of failure.
 In some cases, groups proposed overlapping ideas from the different starting points, creating over 20 different possible objectives.

-Reports from both workshops can be downloaded from the project page: http://civicdesign.org/projects/usability-and-accessibility-of-next-generation-elections/ started from the voter journey, but also looked at the different ways in which elections information, systems, and procedures influence the election experience and the usability and accessibility of all activities.
+Reports from both workshops can be downloaded from the project page: http://civicdesign.org/projects/usability-and-accessibility-of-next-generation-elections/

 Analysis and Synthesis